2025 Uvira offensive: First M23 offensive and FARDC counterattack

-As of March 1, M23 and groups aligned with it were present in six of the eight territories of South Kivu.
+As of 1 March, M23 and groups aligned with it were present in six of the eight territories of South Kivu.
 M23 is also supported in the province by Burundian fighters from the RED-Tabara group.
 Combat involving them and Congolese government forces, the Wazalendo militias and the FARDC, was reported in the Walungu Territory and the Mwenga Territory.
 In the latter, fighting continued outside of Mikenge town.
-On March 3, the South Kivu provincial government was officially reestablished in Uvira by vice-governor Jean-Jacques Elakano.
+On 3 March, the South Kivu provincial government was officially reestablished in Uvira by vice-governor Jean-Jacques Elakano.
 The governor, Purusi, had gone to Kinshasa, where he was received by President Félix Tshisekedi.
-On that same day pro-Congolese government militias began an advance on the town of Mikenge, held by AFC/M23-aligned Twirwaneho and Burundian RED-Tabara rebels, and they captured it on March 5.
-On March 10, the FARDC and its allied militias launched ground and air attacks, including with aircraft from the Congolese Air Force, against M23 positions around Minembwe.
+On that same day pro-Congolese government militias began an advance in Mikenge, which was held by Twirwaneho and RED-Tabara rebels, and they captured it on 5 March.
+On 10 March, the FARDC and its allied militias launched ground and air attacks, including with aircraft from the Congolese Air Force, against M23 positions around Minembwe.

+Katogota, approximately 60 km south of Bukavu, is situated near the villages of Kamonyi and Rusagara, close to the Rwanda and Burundi border regions.

-On March 12, M23 captured at least six villages in the Walungu Territory and the Uvira Territory after advancing about 25 mi south towards Uvira.
-The group's movement was to the west of National Road 5, where the FARDC and Burundian FDNB troops have taken positions.
-This brings M23 forces to about 20 mi away from the city of Uvira.
+On 12 March, M23 captured at least six villages in the Walungu Territory and the Uvira Territory after advancing about 25 mi south towards Uvira.
+The group's movement was to the west of National Route 5, where the FARDC and Burundian FDNB troops have taken positions.
+This brings M23 forces to about 20 mi away from Uvira.
 The captured villages included Rurambo and Kigarama in the Bafuliiru Chiefdom, where a Mai-Mai Wazalendo militia group, Mai-Mai Rushaba, switched sides from the government to M23.
 There were reports of fighting between them and pro-government Wazalendo.
+In April 2025, Twirwaneho reinforcements were reported in Kamanyola, Katogota, Nyangezi, Luhwindja, and Kaziba, including convoys crossing the Rwanda–DRC border, which allowed M23 and the Rwandan Defence Force (RDF) to consolidate control over key transit routes, particularly Kaziba, Katogota, and the Tubimbi–Luhwinja corridor, and to expand operations from the Ruzizi Plain into the High Plateaus.
+Other advances in September–October toward Walungu Territory and Shabunda Territory, culminating in the capture of Nzibira, Luntukulu, Chulwe, Lubimbe, and positions along RP503, suggested an effort to secure logistical nodes linking Walungu Territory, Shabunda Territory, and Mwenga Territory, as well as airstrips and mineral trading centers.
+During this period, M23 and the RDF also sustained besieged enclaves held by MRDP-Twirwaneho in the High Plateaus by deploying additional troops despite pressure from FARDC, FDNB, and Wazalendo forces.
+After M23 reinforcements arrived in Minembwe in March 2025 under Lieutenant Colonel Jaffet Gakufe, a subsequent contingent led by Lieutenant Colonel Oscar Ndabagaza faced resistance while crossing hostile areas and reached Mikenge in late August.